elinscott/koopmans_docs/tutorials/tutorial_1.rst

 The input
 ---------

-The input file for this calculation can be found in the repository under `examples/ozone/dscf/ozone.json <https://github.com/epfl-theos/koopmans/blob/master/examples/ozone/dscf/ozone.json>`_.
+The input file for this calculation can be downloaded :download:`here <tutorial_1/ozone.json>`.
 Just to briefly highlight the most important details of the workflow block

 .. literalinclude:: tutorial_1/ozone.json
   :lines: 2-4